robert/robert.github.com/_posts/2016-08-08-hide-the-internet.md

 To hide distracting parts of the internet for yourself:
 </i>

-* Download Stylish for [Chrome](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/stylish/)
+* Download Stylus for [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us).
+NOTE: do NOT download Styl*ish*, a similar extension.
+It is spyware that [steals and sells all your browsing history](/2018/07/02/stylish-browser-extension-tracks-every-website-you-visit/).
-* Install some or all of the above styles from [here](https://userstyles.org/users/331645)
+* Copy some or all of the above styles from [here](https://userstyles.org/users/331645)
 * If you would like to hide additional sites, you can either create new style with the rule `body {display: none}` to hide everything, or (advanced) use [the developer tools](https://developer.chrome.com/devtools#dom-and-styles) to hide only that part of the site that is causing you problems